 4. The Company's Board of Directors is responsible for the other information.
-Other information does not include the standalone financial statements and our auditor's report thereon.
+The other information comprises the information included in the Director's Report, but does not include the standalone financial statements and our auditor's report thereon.

 Our opinion on the standalone financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.